-We have six full time (or nearly full time) staff plus several part timers and contractors.
+We have three full time staff plus several part timers and contractors.
 Phil Guyan is the Managing Trustee with responsibility for directing CBA and producing or overseeing the programmes.
 Erin Carpenter is CBA’s Executive Administrator, with responsibility for the administration, customer care and part-time administrative staff.
 Kate McGlinchey is our fundraiser.
 Josh Couch produces programmes and heads up our online strategies.
-Asher Bastion manages our Love It Media sub-brand, which distributes short programmes to radio stations throughout the country.
-Dayna Vawdrey is in charge of Salt, our network of Christians working in media, and also helps out with programming.
+Dayna Vawdrey is a part timer, in charge of Salt, our network of Christians working in media, and also helps out with programming.

 Given the wide range of activities and the small team, we tend to all work on all areas: programming, fundraising, marketing, events, etc. We work with a large number of highly skilled writers, presenters, sound engineers, graphic designers and other contractors, casual part-time staff and volunteers.

 Total Recall with Frank & Jax airs on Newstalk ZB, 6pm -7.30pm every Sunday.

 Real Life with John Cowan > Newstalk ZB, 7.30pm-8pm Sundays.

 Christmas > Newstalk ZB (& Radio Sport) 6pm-12midnight Christmas Eve and 6am-6pm Christmas Day + RadioLIVE 7pm-12midnight Christmas Eve, 6am-6pm & 7pm-8pm Christmas Day.